Copper Rich Foods & Recipes

 Copper Toxicity

 Copper toxicity is rare, as excess copper is normally excreted in the bile and faeces.
-However, this condition can arise if someone has a condition where their liver is functioning inadequately, if they’re zinc or iron deficient, or if they’re regularly exposed to high amounts of environmental copper.
-Genetic defects also are at play.
+However, this condition can arise if someone has a condition where their liver is functioning inadequately if they’re zinc or iron deficient, or if they’re regularly exposed to high amounts of environmental copper.
+Genetic defects are also at play.

 Copper in the Environment